loculus-project/loculus/architecture_docs/04_solution_strategy.md

 # Solution Strategy

-This describes important decision that were made to solve the problem:
+This describes important decisions that were made to solve the problem:
 * Loculus implements a central HTTP API (the "Loculus backend") to store and retrieve data.
   This API encapsulates the data storage in a Postgres database.
   All other services interact with this API.